When Can the Police Search Your Vehicle in Arizona?

 2: You Give Consent

-When a police officer asks you permission to search your car, you have the right to deny their request.
+The police can legally search your car without a warrant if you consent to the search.
+However, when a police officer asks you permission to search your car, you have the right to deny their request.
 The police officer cannot bully or coerce you into giving consent.
 However, if a police officer has a search warrant or probable cause, they do not need your consent to search your vehicle.

 3: There Is Probable Cause